metachord/flvsak/README.md

-# flvtag #
+# flvsak — the Swiss Army Knife for FLV files #

-Tool for tagging flv files
+Tool for different operations on FLV files

 ## Benchmark ##